BCLab-UNM/SwarmBaseCode-ROS/README.md

 sudo apt install ros-kinetic-hector-gazebo-plugins
 ```

-Our Swarmies can receive mobility commands from the right thumb stick on a Microsoft Xbox 360 controller.
-The ROS [joystick_drivers](http://wiki.ros.org/joystick_drivers) package, which contains a generic Linux joystick driver compatible with this controller, should also be installed using the apt-get tool:
+Thw Swarmies can receive commands from the thumb sticks on a Microsoft Xbox 360 controller.
+The ROS [joystick_drivers](http://wiki.ros.org/joystick_drivers) package, which contains a generic Linux joystick driver compatible with this controller, should also be installed using the apt tool:

 ```
  sudo apt install ros-kinetic-joystick-drivers